 - The application is made on time but the documents that confirm that you do not need to pay the application fee arrive after the stated deadline.

-Late application means late in line
+Late application means late in processing

 The applications that have been made on time will be processed first and the late applications after.
 This means that if you make a late application, all the applications that are made on time will be processed before your application.

 In the event that there are fewer seats available to a course/study programme than eligible applicants, on-time applicants will be admitted first regardless of credentials.

 When you make a late application you do not compete with your credentials, you compete with the date you made your application.
 This means that you do not have the same chances to be accepted as the applicants that have applied on time.

 Late applicants are processed thereafter by the principle "first-come-first-served".

 About applying late if you need a residence permit

 It takes some time to obtain a residence permit, and before you can apply you must have been accepted for fulltime studies in Sweden.
 The process of obtaining a residence permit may jeopardise your chances of arriving in time for the course start.
 If you need a residence permit before you may enter Sweden, we do not recommend that you apply later than three months ahead of course start, and that you only apply in the early admission rounds (15 January and 15th August).